C-ORG/whitepaper/README.md

 A _Continuous Organization_ requires the setup of a _Continuous Securities Offering_ (CSO).
 Apart from the _continuous_ aspect of the offering, which is novel, a CSO is simply another type of Securities Offering.
 As such, a _Continuous Organization_ will very likely need to comply with the securities law in its jurisdiction.

 In the USA for example, it is likely that a CSO can be conducted using the Reg D 4(a)(2) Rule 506(c) exemption.
+Using this exemption means the _CSO_ is issuing restricted securities which, in most cases, require a 1 year lockup before being transferable.
 Ask your securities lawyer for legal advice before proceeding.

 In some jurisdictions, like France for example, we think the legal framework might be significantly more favorable with _FAIRs_ very likely falling under the new "jeton" category of the recently enacted "Loi Pacte" (which means that a _FAIR_ might not be treated as a security ("instrument financier") in France).
 Again, ask your preferred securities lawyer before proceeding to any offering.